chetu3319/Normcore-ParameterBinder/README.md

 3. **Can I attach** `n` **different variables to a single** `Realtime<T>Sync` **script?**

-	If you intend to store different values to those variables, then use `n` different scripts.
-If those `n` variables will have the same value, then attach them to a single script and use binders.
+	If you intend to store different values to these `n` different variables, then use `n` different `Realtime<T>Sync` scripts.
+If these `n` different variables will have the same value, then attach them to a single `Realtime<T>Sync` script using binders.

 4. **What is the** `Float to Vector3 Property Binder`**?
 How does it work?**